barrybecker4/stable-maching/README.md

 # stable-maching
-Implementation of stable marraige and stable room mate algorithms in scala
+Implementation of stable marriage and stable roommate algorithms in scala